Self care for moms : It’s one of the most-discussed topics on the internet these days!

 As moms, I think we need to have a sort of reckoning with this internal battle and decide: is this frustration I’m facing today really worth agonizing over?
 How will my reaction to my feelings impact how my children learn to cope with the world?

 I can’t tell you the last time I went to a concert.
 (I do love a good concert.)
 I only get a pedicure once a year (if that) right before sandal season.

 Visits to the hair salon are delayed MUCH longer than I’d like to admit.

 But you know what?
 I’m learning to really enjoy the small things in life.

-I don’t really have time to shop in stores for clothes except for a few times a year, but my 12-year-old and I like to window shop online and occasionally even buy something!
+It’s not often that I have time to shop in stores for clothes.
+But my 12-year-old and I like to window shop online and occasionally even buy something!

 But I think embracing the ordinary – the people and circumstances God has placed before us – is one of the biggest keys to living with joy instead of stress.

-What’s even better: the One who cares for us more than we know will also never leave us with just our two hands to manage what we were never meant to carry alone.
+What’s even better?
+The One who cares for us more than we know – He also doesn’t leave us with just our two hands to manage what we were never meant to carry alone.